iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 1. Clarify that you are trying to find the first one or find the last one.
-2. Clarify that you are trying to move the index or move the value (i.e. kth smallest number in multiplicative table).
+2. Clarify that you are trying to move the index or move the value (i.e. kth smallest number in a multiplicative table).
 3. Use an "ordering abstraction" `vless(target, f(mid))`.
 This ordering
    abstraction will produce a boolean array that indicate the ordering information between the target value and the `f(mid)`.